19 Aug APC meets in Bohol

 The poster session I presented was titled The media is nothing without the message, the message is meaningless without an audience, an audience is dis-empowered without a meaningful message.

-Social entrepreneurship works.
-Well, it does in India and the Digital Empowerment Foundation, one of APC's newest members, is a leading example for how few resources can be put to significant use towards measurable social impact.
+- Social entrepreneurship works.
+Well, it does in India and the Digital Empowerment Foundation, one of APC’s newest members, is a leading example of how few resources can be put to significant use towards measurable social impact.

 Digital Empowerment Foundation